 A day out steeped in history, with plenty of indoor exhibitions to keep families educated and entertained in a downpour, there are three castles to choose from in and around Gloucestershire, including the stunning Sudeley Castle and Gardens in Winchcombe, the striking Berkeley Castle, near Stroud, and Eastnor Castle in nearby Ledbury.

-Spot the wildlife at Slimbridge Wetland Centre
+Splash about at Slimbridge Wetland Centre

 Tee off at Mr Mulligan's Lost World Golf